Penguins of Madagascar: Production

 The production employed a different animation pipeline from the Madagascar trilogy.
 Although the characters originated in CG animation, the team aimed for a more stylized, dynamic tone to match the film's espionage-parody narrative.
-Director Simon J. Smith stated that visual pacing and comic timing were influenced by classic spy films and slapstick animation.
+Smith stated that visual pacing and comic timing were influenced by classic spy films and slapstick animation.
 Unlike the TV series, which was produced in partnership with Nickelodeon, the film's animation was done primarily at PDI/DreamWorks in Redwood City, California.

 This is the final DreamWorks Animation film to be produced by PDI/DreamWorks before its closure on January 22, 2015, with DreamWorks Animation (DWA) Glendale taking over until 2024, when the studio decided to shift away from fully animating its film in-house and rely more on outsourcing from outside studios.
-Internally, the project was viewed as high-risk.
-At the time of its release, financial analysts speculated that the film's performance could affect DreamWorks Animation's valuation, as the studio was in talks with potential buyers.
-In addition to cost management concerns, shifting release dates led to marketing complications; the film's original March 2015 date was moved forward to November 26, 2014, replacing Home, which was delayed to 2015.
-According to Morgan Stanley analyst Benjamin Swinburne, the accelerated release schedule may have impacted box office traction, though he projected the film could still be modestly profitable.

 Music

 On January 8, 2014, Lorne Balfe was announced to compose the film's musical score, making it his first solo score for a DreamWorks Animation film.
 Balfe wrote the additional music for the previous two Madagascar films and helped Madagascar composer Hans Zimmer with the score for Megamind.
 The soundtrack album was released digitally on November 21, 2014, and through CDs on December 5, by Relativity Music Group.
 Relativity also released an extended play, Penguins of Madagascar: Black & White Christmas Album, which featured five holiday songs.
 Pitbull performed a non-album single titled "Celebrate" for the film, which was played during the film's end credits and released as a part of his eighth studio album Globalization.